MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-views.md

 ---
 title: Save and Personalise List Views
 description: 'Learn how to create your own views for filtered lists as well as how to save, rename and manage those Views.'
-author: SorenGP
+author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.form: null
 ms.date: 06/24/2021
-ms.author: edupont
+ms.author: bholtorf
 ---
-# <a name="save-and-personalize-list-views"></a>Save and Personalise List Views
+# Save and Personalise List Views

 When you have set a filter on a list and you want to keep the filter for later, you can save it as a view.
 For more information about filtering lists, see [Setting Filters on Lists](ui-enter-criteria-filters.md#setting-filters-on-lists).